 How Is It Treated?

 Most often, through surgery.
 But that depends on where the cancer is located.
 Sometimes, doctors can get rid of it just by removing the tumor.
 Other times, the urethra and bladder may be taken out.
 Your surgeon will need to make a new place for your body to store urine and build another way for the body to release it.
 After surgery, you may need to wear a bag outside your body to collect the urine.

-He may also use something called “active surveillance” to monitor the cancer.
+They may also use something called “active surveillance” to monitor the cancer.
 This means you’re not given treatment right away.
 Instead, your doctor will perform tests often to see if the cancer gets worse.
-If it does, he’ll develop a treatment plan.
+If it does, they’ll develop a treatment plan.